Kryptos K4 Basic Guide

 S U B U M B R A F L O R E O 1 2 3 4 5 6 7 8 9 10 11 12 13 14

-The "shadow stencil" is just a chart that, for each of the 97 spots, says add 1 or add 0.
+In this reconstruction, the "shadow stencil" is a chart that, for each of the 97 spots, says add 1 or add 0.
 Think of it like a stencil with holes: where there is a hole, light gets through and you add 1; where it is solid, nothing gets through and you add 0.
 You do not have to memorize it.
-The printable field card has the whole stencil on it, ready to carry to the sculpture.
+The field sheet CSV is the current printable audit artifact.

 How to read one letter, step by step